Trenegeut87/Trenegeut87/README.md

 - 👋 Hi, I’m @Trenegeut87
 - 👀 I’m interested in learning CS
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C
 - 💞️ I’m looking to collaborate on easy projects
-- 📫 How to reach me
+- 📫 How to reach me: trenegeut87@gmail.com

 <!---
 Trenegeut87/Trenegeut87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.